c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 2. The content of the button to be pressed is copied to the buffer
 3. Copy the contents of the pressed button to destination

-What is copied is a 7x7 block for each button.
-Both the bitmap and its color.
+What is copied is a 7x7 block for each button: both the bitmap and its color.
 Each button occupies:

 - bitmap: 7 * 7 * 8 (8 bytes per cell) + color: 7 * 7 = 441 bytes